Chennai Suburban Railway: Rolling stock

-The Current WAU-4 Rolling Stock includes ICF Rakes, BEML Rakes and Siemens Rakes (MRVC Look-Alikes).
+The current WAU-4 rolling stock includes ICF rakes, BEML rakes and Siemens rakes (MRVC look-alikes).
 However, newer 3-Phase Medha EMUs have also been introduced to ply along the routes.

+On April 19, 2025, after extensive research and planning, Southern Railways introduced Air-Conditioned Suburban Trains to ply on the South (MSB-CGL) Line.
+These trains are based on the Medha rakes (Similar to Mumbai's AC Local), but with Automatic doors and Air-Conditioned and interconnected (articulated) carriages.

 Maintenance

 The suburban network has EMU car sheds at Avadi, Tambaram and Velachery where maintenance of EMUs is done.
 Electrical loco sheds of the Southern Railway are located at Royapuram, Arakkonam and Erode where maintenance of electrical locomotives is done.
-It also has workshops at Perambur Carriage Works and Perambur Loco Works from where periodical overhauling of coaching stock is done.
+It also has workshops at Perambur Carriage Works and Perambur Loco Works where periodical overhauling of coaching stock is done.
 Periodical overhauling of electrical rolling stock is done at Perambur Loco Works and the EMU car sheds at Avadi and Tambaram.

 Accidents and incidents

 On 29 April 2009, a suburban EMU train from Chennai Central suburban terminal was hijacked by an unidentified man, who rammed it with a stationary goods train at Vyasarpadi Jeeva railway station, killing four passengers and injuring 11 others.
 A major portion of the platform at the station, a footbridge and the railway track were damaged by the collision.
 The train was scheduled to start at 5:15 am but started at 4:50 am by the perpetrator.
 The speed of the EMU train at the time of the collision was estimated to be 92 km/h.
 There were approximately 35 passengers on board at the time of the accident.